 Lacing cards are a fun way for toddlers and preschoolers to develop fine motor skills.
 You can make your own lacing cards easily using a cereal box and a hole punch.
 Today I’ll show you how to make a snowflake lacing card, a winter hat lacing card and a mitten lacing card to accompany the winter-themed activities that you’re doing with your kids this month.

-Happy New Year!
-The hooligans have returned, and we’re getting back into our groove here.
-We’ve spent the majority of the past two days playing, re-connecting and enjoying the SNOW that we finally got over the holidays!
-We haven’t done anything terribly structured this week but I did make these simple winter lacing cards this morning.
+The hooligans have returned from their Christmas break, and we’re getting back into our groove here.
+We’ve spent the majority of the past two days playing, re-connecting and enjoying the snow that we finally got over the holidays!

 - cardboard (a cereal box is great)